A lady experiencing back pain

 • Alcohol irritates the stomach lining, leading to inflammation and damage.

-• Drinking alcohol also increases the production of stomach acid, which can further aggravate the stomach lining and lead to erosions or ulcers.
+• Drinking alcohol also increases the production of stomach acid, which can further aggravate the lining and lead to erosions or ulcers.

 Now that we’re aware of the potential links between drinking alcohol and back pain, what can we do to prevent unpleasant or serious back problems?